j0rh3rp4/scanmap/README.md

 # Scanmap

-Scanmap is a lightweight Bash wrapper around Nmap designed to speed up reconnaissance during CTFs, labs, and security assessments.
+Scanmap is a lightweight bash wrapper around Nmap designed to speed up reconnaissance during CTFs, labs, and security assessments.

 The tool performs a fast port scan, extracts open ports, launches targeted service enumeration, and displays results with colorized output for improved readability.
 Its goal is to simplify the typical multi-step Nmap workflow into a single command.